 The only distillery in the county town of Elgin and located on the banks of the River Lossie, the site can be seen as you leave the town heading west.
 Known for its imaginative use of casks the distillery has been at the forefront on innovation over the past decade.

 GLENROTHES DISTILLERY – The Glenrothes sits on the edge of Rothes town centre.
-It is closed to the public but occasionally offers tours.
+It is closed to the public.

 GLEN SPEY DISTILLERY – Is situated in Rothes but is closed for tours and the public.